minirop/Super-Mario-Remake/README.txt

 - SDL
 - SDL image

-developed with gcc 4.5.2 under windows. never tested yet with linux/mac.
+developed with gcc 4.5.2 under windows. never tested yet with linux/mac (you can try it with "Make unix").